Active-Learning-and-Teaching/ALT-Website/index.md

 - template: 1-column-text
   block: one-column-1
   headline: Built with Privacy in Mind
-  content: A special feature of the app is that the system keeps minimal information
+  content: The app aims to promote data privacy and security by keeping minimal information.
-    and thereby promotes data privacy and security.
-The quiz/feedback questions are not entered in the app.
-The answers to quiz/feedback questions are processed for summarization and mailed to the faculty as CSV.
-The data of quizzes and feedbacks are removed from the backend after processing.
-At the end of the course, the student/instructor can delete their account, and their records in the backend will also be deleted.
+    The instructor does not have to enter the questions of quizzes and feedbacks on the app.
+The student responses are removed from the backend after being processed for summarization.
+A copy of the responses is mailed to the instructor as CSV for grading.
+At the end of the course, the student/instructor can delete their account along with all the data associated with their account.
   slug: ''
 - template: 4-column-footer
   block: footer-2